Sanofi, GSK to supply vaccine doses to WHO-backed alliance

 Companies plan to supply 200 million doses of Covid-19 candidate vaccine

-French drugmaker Sanofi and Britain’s GlaxoSmithKline will supply 200 million doses of their Covid-19 candidate vaccine to a global inoculation scheme backed by the World Health Organisation.
+French drugmaker Sanofi and Britain’s GlaxoSmithKline will supply 200 million doses of their Covid-19 candidate vaccine to a global inoculation scheme backed by the World Health Organisation (WHO).

 There is no internationally-approved treatment against Covid-19, which has killed more than 1.16 million people, and the two companies’ vaccine is still undergoing phase 1 and 2 trials, from which first results are expected by late November or early December.